athekes/gustavo-internship-challenge/README.md

     -    shoulda-matchers

 ## How run the app
+Just clone the repository and with rails 6 and ruby in version 2.7.1 run:
+`bundle install`,
+`rails db:create db:migrate`
 ## Link to Access
 To facilitate the assessment of the challenge I uploaded the api on heroku, it can be accessed through the following link